ROBOTIS-GIT/emanual/docs/en/software/rplus1/motion.md

 Pose of Step means the steps on the `currently selected motion file.
 That is, the pose changed in pose utility is reflected to the motion file immediately, while Pose of Step has been selected.

-`Note` Pose of Step is activated only when there are steps on the currently selected page.
+**NOTE** : Pose of Step is activated only when there are steps on the currently selected page.
 Pose of Robot is activated only when the robot is connected.
 {: .notice}

 ##### Pose Execution/Capture